A Tale of the Snow Queen

 down the path, hugging the mice to her body, spurred by the whisper of the wind

 scooped her up as though she weighed no more than a leaf.
-She turned amidst the wind, her body like a
+The woman turned amidst the wind, her body like a

 holding desperately to the animals until suddenly she found herself set aright